-CNNs are simple and widely used neural networks, and are considered as potential alternatives to self-attention models.
+CNNs are simple and widely used neural networks, and are considered potential alternatives to self-attention models.
 To apply CNNs to Transformers, all we need is to construct a convolutional sub-layer to replace the self-attention sub-layer in a Transformer block.
-While a filter of CNNs has a restricted receptive field and thus takes inputs from a ``local'' context window, large contexts can be easily modeled by stacking multiple convolutional sub-layers.
-One key advantage of CNNs is that the number of elementary operations required to run CNNs is a linear function of the sequence length $n$, compared with the quadratic function for self-attention networks.
-In practical systems, there have been many highly-optimized implementations for CNNs, making it easier to apply them to sequence modeling.
-For further improvements to memory efficiency, we can use lightweight CNN variants, for example, depth-wise CNNs \citep{wu-etal:2018pay}. \footnote{ In CNNs, a filter (or a set of filters) combines the input variables in the receptive field into an output variable (or a set of output variables) via linear mapping.
-Suppose that the input and output of a problem are represented as sequences of feature vectors.
-Given a filter having a $d \times k$ receptive field, we slide it along the sequence.
-At each step, the filter takes $d \times k$ input features and produces an output feature.
-This procedure is typically expressed by
+While a CNN filter has a restricted receptive field and thus takes inputs from a ``local'' context window, large contexts can be easily modeled by stacking multiple convolutional sub-layers.
+One key advantage of CNNs is that their computational complexity scales linearly with the sequence length $n$, compared to the quadratic scaling of self-attention models.
+Furthermore, the availability of highly optimized CNN implementations makes them easy to apply to sequence modeling in practical systems.
+To further improve memory efficiency, we can utilize lightweight CNN variants, such as depthwise CNNs~\citep{wu-etal:2018pay} \footnote{ Recall that in CNNs, a filter (or a set of filters) maps the input variables within its receptive field into an output variable (or a set of output variables) via a linear mapping.
+Suppose the input and output of a problem are represented as sequences of feature vectors.
+Given a standard filter with a $k \times d$ receptive field, we slide it along the sequence.
+At each step, the filter takes $k \times d$ input features and produces a single output feature.
+This procedure is typically expressed as: